 Agra is studded with one of the 7 wonders of the world, the iconic Taj Mahal which is an epitome of beauty and eternal love.
 Nothing can beat the charm of this supremely gorgeous monument that speaks volumes of the plush Mughal kingdom, however, the bustling city of Agra offers so much more.
 Apart from visiting the quintessential Taj Mahal, there are many other exciting things to do in Agra which can make your trip even more memorable.
 Take a dekko!

-Another heritage site of Uttar Pradesh Tourism, Fatehpur Sikri is named as the “city of victory”.
+Another heritage site of Uttar Pradesh Tourism, Fatehpur Sikri is named the “city of victory”.
 Constructed between 1571 and 1573, this city made of sandstone buildings, mosques and courts was built during the reign of Emperor Akbar and was the first planned city of the Mughals.
 The Sandstone City is a must-see attraction as it houses some of the iconic monuments such as Jama Masjid, Buland Darwaza, Jodha Bai Palace, Hakim Hammam, Panch Mahal, Birbal’s abode, treasury house, and a lot more.
-Several repairs and conservation programs have been carried out to preserve the rich heritage of Fatehpur Sikri so that tourists can savor the beauty of this amazing place in Agra.
+Several repairs and conservation programs have been carried out to preserve the rich heritage of Fatehpur Sikri so that tourists can savor the beauty of this amazing place to visit in Agra.

 The beautiful marble tomb built in remembrance of Mirza Ghias Beg, later named as Itimad-Ud-Daulah is a mini version of the Taj Mahal.
 It is the first tomb in India that was built in the shape of a jewelry box made of marble.
 One of the spectacular architectural wonders of the city of Agra, the mausoleum of Empress Nur Jahan’s father was commissioned by her.
 Adorned with elaborate carvings, exquisite marble screen work, and intricate inlay work; this timeless beauty represents the typical Islamic patterns that were popular in the 16th Century.
 The tomb, located on the pristine banks of the Yamuna River is believed to be an inspiration behind the construction of the Taj Mahal.